OlehYashchuk/datasciencecoursera/3 Getting and Cleaning Data/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.
-- A 86-feature vector with mean time and frequency domain variables.
+- A 86-feature vector with mean time and frequency domain variables (including meanFreq(), gravityMean etc.)

 # Identifiers
 subject - The ID of the test subject